dennisinteractive/video-player-plugin/README.md

 pauseButtonText | string | 'Pause' | Customise pause button text. placement | string | null | Specify where you would like the video to appear.
 After body tag by default.

+## Road map

+- Ability to place more than one video on the same page (Currently works when using the API)

 ---
 &copy; 2016, produced and maintained for [Dennis Digital][dennis], free under the [MIT License][license]